Marble Rocks: Attractions

 The area has many tourist activities.
-There is a cable car to take visitors across the gorge, row boats for guided tours of the river downstream of the falls, and many small shops filled with crafts made from the local materials.
-The most beautiful time for boating is during Purnima; especially during Kojagari Puja on Sharad Purnima, wherein boating is considered healing for the body and soul.
-On Kaumudi celebration as it is also called; it's believed that the moon showers elixir or Amrit on Earth through its beams, as the moon and the earth are at closer distance on Sharad Purnima night, and due to this, the moonlight has magical healing properties which are said to nourish the body and soul of an individual.
-The moonlight on Purnima has magic healing properties, which is why it's acknowledged to shower Amrit Varsha (Elixir shower) on the Narmada River which meanders through the pristine rocks.
-Both bathing and boating are also considered very sacred on Kartik Purnima in the holy Kartik (month).
+There is a cable car to take visitors across the gorge, row boats for guided tours of the river downstream of the falls, and many small shops filled with crafts made from local materials.
+Purnima is considered to be the best time for boating, especially during Kojagari Puja on Sharad Purnima, wherein boating is believed to be healing for the body and soul.
+On Kaumudi celebration as it is also called, it is believed that the moon showers elixir or amrit on Earth through its beams, as the moon and the earth are at a closer distance on Sharad Purnima night.
+This is believed to give the moonlight healing properties which are said to nourish the body and soul of an individual.
+The healing properties of moonlight on Purnima is supposed to shower Amrit Varsha (Elixir shower) on the Narmada River which meanders through the pristine rocks.
+Both bathing and boating are also considered sacred on Kartik Purnima in the holy Kartik (month).